 This guidance advises on how to set up KashFlow and the PayPal importer.
 Please note that for this to be successful you must have enabled third party permissions as described in Step 1 of this process.

 Linking PayPal & KashFlow

-To start, go to Apps> PayPal Importer.
+To start, go to Apps> PayPal.
 In the PayPal E-Mail Address field enter in your registered PayPal e-mail address and click Get Started.

 You will then be sent an e-mail to that address requesting permission for KashFlow to integrate.
 To grant your permission click the Click here to authorise this request link at the bottom of the page.
 You will then be directed to a KashFlow page for your to give your final confirmation to grant the authorisation, click Authorise to continue.